davidmalcolm/gcc-python-plugin/docs/tree.rst

 .. py:function:: gccutils.pformat(tree)

-   This function attempts to generate a debug dump of a `gcc.Tree` and all of its "interesting" attributes, recursively.
+   This function attempts to generate a debug dump of a :py:class:`gcc.Tree` and all of its "interesting" attributes, recursively.
 It's loosely modelled on Python's `pprint` module and GCC's own `debug_tree` diagnostic routine using indentation to try to show the structure.

    It returns a string.

-   It differs from `gcc.Tree.debug` in that it shows the Python wrapper objects, rather than the underlying GCC data structures themselves.
+   It differs from :py:meth:`gcc.Tree.debug()` in that it shows the Python wrapper objects, rather than the underlying GCC data structures themselves.
 For example, it can't show attributes that haven't been wrapped yet.

    Objects that have already been reported within this call are abbreviated to "..." to try to keep the output readable.